You’re more than ready to say buh-bye to your 1980s oak cabinets and fake tile vinyl flooring, I get it.

 If you’re doing a big remodel and you know you’ll be buying a lot from a home improvement store, it’s best to pick one store, get a credit card (pay it off every month), and be loyal.

-With the Home Depot card, you’ll get $100 back immediately when you sign up.
+With the Home Depot card, you’ll get up to $100 back immediately when you sign up.

 Lowe’s offers 5% back on every purchase, so Home Depot’s $100 back is only a better deal up to $2,000.

 Rule of thumb: If you’re spending less than $2,000, go with the Home Depot card.
 If you’re spending more than $2,000, go with Lowe’s.

 15. Ask for a 10% volume discount on materials at Home Depot.

 Enroll in Pro Xtra Loyalty Rewards if your project materials will total over $1,000.

 This is typically for contractors, but you don’t have to be licensed or own a business in order to enroll.

 For some materials, the volume discount threshold is more like $1,500.
 As a member, you’ll be eligible for up to 20% in volume discounts (20% savings when you spend $7,500 on materials; 10% savings when you spend $1,000).